Nisha318/Nisha318.github.io/_posts/2024-03-19-rooting-the-academy-box-walkthrough.md

 <img src="/assets/images/tcm-academy/academy-05.png">

-To identify the hash type, I used the hash-identifier tool on Kali Linux:
+To identify the hash type, I used the hash-identifier tool on Kali Linux, which identified it as an md5 type hash:

 ```bash
 hash-identifier